Njugen/tabflower/README.md

 ``class FootballStandings extends Component``

-More about that here: https://reactjs.org/docs/components-and-props.html
+More about React components here: https://reactjs.org/docs/components-and-props.html

 #### Important files

-##### index.js: Start rendering the user interface with React
+__src/index.js: Start rendering the user interface with React__

 located in /tabeon/src/index.js

-The first UI js file to load when React launches.
+The first UI js file to load when React launches in index.html.
 This file renders the project's user interface component, ``<App />``, into the #root element of index.html, using the following snippet

 ``ReactDOM.render(<BrowserRouter><App /></BrowserRouter>, document.getElementById('root'));``

 ``<BrowserRouter>`` is part of the 'react-router-dom' library, which encapsulates the <App /> component.
-This is required in order to implement navigation through address bar.
+This is required in order to implement navigation rendering through address bar.
 More about this in routeList.jsx below.

-##### App.js: The root component
+__src/App.js: The root component__

+This file